BGorenc/WiFi_Controlled_Lightsaber/README.md

 **Improvement:**

+- Use ESP32 instead of Arduino Nano, will yield many improvements,
+  - Faster processor
+  - Dual core for multi threading
-- Add randomized effects
+  - Cheaper
-- Add holiday based effects
 - Potentially add a pulsing effect, may be limited by the single core of the Arduino that does not allow for multithreading.
-- Add a way to navigate to the webpage that doesn't rely on knowing the IP address.

 **To Do:**

-- TODO Speed up the lighting animation, it is a bit too slow for my liking.
-Possible to light more than one LED at a time in each loop iteration.
+- TODO Add randomized effects that will periodically cycle through hues
-- TODO Look into the Improvements viability
+- TODO Add Holiday Based effects
+- TODO Add a color pallette selector, instead of drop down

 <br/>